 www.StirlingPetPantry.com - Life's Abundance Pet Food - NO RECALLS EVER!!!

 Our pets are important to us, and we know that your dogs/cats are important to your family too!
 PLEASE reconsider what you are feeding your pets, if you are not feeding Life's Abundance Pet Food.
 Life's Abundance is the BEST and SAFEST on the market, in my opinion.
-It is formulated by a HOLISTIC, Nutritional Vet, Dr. Jane Bicks.
+It is formulated by the former HOLISTIC, Nutritional Vet, Dr. Jane Bicks.
 Choose wisely.
 Don't be filled by all the hype of t.v. commercials for the name brands on the market - too many recalls are happening and many pets are sick and dying because of it.

 Here are a few of the Pet Food recalls that occurred in 2012 from other major brands of Pet Food:

 Important Quality Update

 Nature’s Variety has issued a nationwide voluntary recall on Prairie Beef Meal & Barley Medley Kibble for Dogs

 Nature’s Variety has initiated a voluntary recall of its Prairie Beef Meal & Barley Medley Kibble for Dogs due to an off-odor smell that may develop over time.
 This product is not contaminated in any way, but some products are not remaining fresh for the shelf life of the product.

 Reed Howlett, Nature’s Variety CEO, stated, “At Nature’s Variety, we make every effort to ensure that all of our products meet the highest quality standards.
 We’ve found that some bags of Prairie Beef Meal & Barley Medley Kibble for Dogs have an off-odor smell.
 To be sure that our consumers only receive the freshest and highest quality product possible, we have decided to voluntarily recall all Prairie Beef Meal & Barley Medley Kibble for Dogs from the marketplace.”